 and learn where she's headed next.

-The second stop on Malala's Girl Power Trip was Ottawa, Canada.
+Malala made Ottawa, Canada the second stop on her Girl Power Trip.
 During her address to the Canadian Parliament, Malala praised Canada for its welcoming of refugees and spoke of the transformative power of girls’ education.
-Malala also chatted with Prime Minister Justin Trudeau on Facebook Live.
+She also chatted with Prime Minister Justin Trudeau on Facebook Live.

 Meet the next